 A skewfield (also spelled skew-field) or a division ring is a unital ring where each nonzero element has an inverse (but zero does not).
 A commutative skewfield is called a field, but sometimes in specialized works on skewfields one often says simply field for a skewfield.

-The linear algebra is often understood in the generality of division rings, namely the usual notions of basis, dimension, linear map, matrix of a linear map with respect to two bases and so on, and even Gauss elimination procedure, hold without changes for left or right vector spaces over a division ring.
+Linear algebra is often understood in the generality of division rings, namely the usual notions of basis, dimension, linear map, matrix of a linear map with respect to two bases and so on, and even Gauss elimination procedure, hold without changes for left or right vector spaces over a division ring.

 The most famous noncommutative example is the skewfield of quaternions.
-The Frobenius theorem? states that apart from the fields of real and complex numbers and quaternions, there are no associative finite-dimensional division algebras over the real numbers; and even if one includes nonassociative finite-dimensional division algebras one obtains only one more example (the octonions).
+The Frobenius theorem states that apart from the fields of real and complex numbers and quaternions, there are no associative finite-dimensional division algebras over the real numbers; and even if one includes nonassociative finite-dimensional division algebras one obtains only one more example (the octonions).